 This topic serves as a conceptual introduction to the concept of ordering, how orderers interact with peers, the role they play in a transaction flow, and an overview of the currently available implementations of the ordering service, with a particular focus on the Raft ordering service implementation.

 Many distributed blockchains, such as Ethereum and Bitcoin, are not permissioned, which means that any node can participate in the consensus process, wherein transactions are ordered and bundled into blocks.
 Because of this fact, these systems rely on probabilistic consensus algorithms which eventually guarantee ledger consistency to a high degree of probability, but which are still vulnerable to divergent ledgers (also known as a ledger “fork”), where different participants in the network have a different view of the accepted order of transactions.

 Hyperledger Fabric works differently.
-It features a kind of a node called an orderer (it’s also known as an “ordering node”) that does this transaction ordering, which along with other nodes forms an ordering service.
-Because Fabric’s design relies on deterministic consensus algorithms, any block a peer validates as generated by the ordering service is guaranteed to be final and correct.
-Ledgers cannot fork the way they do in many other distributed blockchains.
+It features a node called an orderer (it’s also known as an “ordering node”) that does this transaction ordering, which along with other orderer nodes forms an ordering service.
+Because Fabric’s design relies on deterministic consensus algorithms, any block validated by the peer is guaranteed to be final and correct.
+Ledgers cannot fork the way they do in many other distributed and permissionless blockchain networks.

 In addition to promoting finality, separating the endorsement of chaincode execution (which happens at the peers) from ordering gives Fabric advantages in performance and scalability, eliminating bottlenecks which can occur when execution and ordering are performed by the same nodes.

 Orderer nodes and channel configuration¶